-Regardless of which pricing structure is used, be aware that unless you know the exact weight of your debris, you won’t know the final cost until you’re already at the dump—and already locked into paying whatever the total is.
+Regardless of which pricing structure is used, be aware that unless you know the exact weight of your debris, you won’t know the final cost until you’re already at the dump – and are already locked into paying whatever the total is.

-While some dumpster rental companies also charge by weight, others charge a flat rate up to a specified weight limit for each dumpster size.
-This means that you’ll know the total flat-rate cost of a dumpster rental up front, making it easier to budget for disposal.
+While some dumpster rental companies also charge by weight, Budget Dumpster charges a flat rate for disposal, up to a specified weight limit for each dumpster size.
+This means that you’ll know the total cost of a dumpster rental upfront, making it easier to budget for disposal.

-Renting a Dumpster vs. Going to the Dump: The Verdict
+Renting a Dumpster vs. Dumping Trash Yourself: The Verdict

-Hauling trash to the dump yourself makes sense if you have only one or two pickup truckloads of debris to get rid of, don’t mind pausing your work to make more than one trip, and are comfortable with not knowing the total cost of disposal ahead of time.
+Taking trash to the dump yourself makes sense if you have only one or two pickup truck loads of debris to get rid of, don’t mind pausing your work to make more than one trip and are comfortable with not knowing the total cost of disposal ahead of time.

-But for any project with more than a couple of pickup truckloads of debris, a dumpster rental will save you time and effort, and give you the peace of mind of knowing upfront what the final cost will be.
-If you’re considering a dumpster rental, give Budget Dumpster a call at 1-866-284-6164 for more information on pricing and sizes in your area.
+But for any project with more than a couple of pickup truck loads of debris, a dumpster rental will save you time and effort, and give you peace of mind, knowing what the final cost will be from the start.

 If you’re considering a dumpster rental, get a free customized quote to learn about available sizes and pricing in your area.